-According to congress, which is relying on the constitution, Morales or the governors can be ousted if the number of ‘No’ votes exceed the amount of support they received in 2005 elections.
+Congress, relying on the constitution, said the president or the governors can be ousted if the number of “no” votes exceed the amount of support they received in 2005 elections.

-But the National Electoral Court has offered a very different formula: Morales’s bar remains at 53.74 percent, but the proportion needed to bring down a governor is 50 per cent plus one ballot to bring down a governor.
+But the National Electoral Court offered a different formula, setting Morales’s bar at 53.7 per cent as per his previous mandate, but requiring 50 per cent plus one ballot to bring down a governor.

 The uncertainty sparked some isolated incidents of violence ahead of the polls, but the voting itself reportedly went smoothly.

-On Tuesday, Cristina Kirchner, Argentine president, and Hugo Chavez, Venezuelan president, both allies, had to cancel a visit to see Morales in southern Bolivia when anti-government protesters stormed the airport.
+On Tuesday, Cristina Kirchner, Argentina’s president, and Hugo Chavez, Venezuela’s president, both allies of Morales, had to cancel a visit to meet him in southern Bolivia when anti-government protesters stormed the airport.

 Morales’s political opponents have branded the referendum “illegal” and vowed to not recognise the results.